pcdslab/TurboBFS/README.md

 * Ubuntu 16.04.7

 # Install
-Series of instructions to compile and run your code
+Series of instructions to install and compile the code:

-1. Download the software, there is a self-contained folder for each BFS algorirthm.
+1. Download the software, there is a self-contained folder for each BFS algorithm.
 The folder graphData contains some examples of Matrix Market files.

 git clone https://github.com/pcdslab/TurboBFS.git

 2. Compile the code with the Makefile.
-Please set the library and include directories paths on the Makefile available for your particular machine
+Please set the library and include directories paths on the Makefile available for your particular machine.
+Example

-$ cd TurboBFS
+$ cd TurboBFS/TurboBFS_CSC_TD

 $ make
 # Run
 1. Update the path of the graphData folder in the corresponding .sh file
 2. Add permision for the .sh file, example: chmod +x run_bfstdcsc.sh
-3. run the code with: ./run_bfstdcsc.sh
+3. run the experiments with: ./run_bfstdcsc.sh